LudvigWesterdahl/class-to-string/README.md

 This class serves the purpose of iterating over the given class structure.

+In the documentation and library there will be references to nodes and leaf.
+The difference is that a node can be entered and left whereas a leaf can only be consumed.

 ### 3. Observer
 This type listens to the generator as it iterates over the class structure.
 The generator will notify all added [Observer.java](src/main/java/se/ludvigwesterdahl/lib/cts/Observer.java)